netbox-community/netbox-zero-to-hero/modules/4-ip-addressing-and-vlans/4-ip-addressing-and-vlans.md

 In this module you have learned how NetBox Models IPAM data, how to integrate NetBox with Ansible, and in particular the collection of NetBox Ansible modules.
 If you have any questions on how to use Ansible with NetBox then there is a dedicated Slack channel **#ansible** on [netdev-community.slack.com](https://netdev-community.slack.com/) so don't hesitate to pop on over there and join in the discussion!

-In the next module you will learn how to....
+In the next module you will learn how to add the connections and cables for the new Brisbane branch office into NetBox.

 ## Useful Links
 - [Official NetBox Documentation](https://docs.netbox.dev/en/stable/)